bryanburke/classic-coop-gaming-windows/guides/game_doom.md

 # Game:DOOM

-DOOM is the first release of the DOOM series and one of the games that consolidated the first-person shooter genre.
+DOOM is the first game in the DOOM series and one of the most iconic and important first-person shooters in history.

 [Store Page][]